ReamLabs/ream-study-group/README.md

         - “If you consume the sequencing, we say that you’re based.”
         - “If you consume the virtual machine, we say that you are native.”
         - “If you do all these things, i.e. you are a based, native, and a rollup, then you are an ultrasound rollup, you are the maximally aligned thing possible.
 But it’s up to you how determined you want to be aligned with Ethereum.”
+- [**Beam chain tldr**](https://www.youtube.com/watch?v=63w7kHh737w) - Devcon SEA Community-Led Session: Ethereum Magicians Infinite Endgames - Ethereum Execution
+    - "It's about doing a merge again / replacing the consensus layer, redesign everything with inclusion lists, make everything quantum secure, a fresh start.
+Get rid of Beacon Chain and replace with everything we learned from Beacon." - Guillaume
+    - "Continual improvement is really a governance question and a decentralized governance problem.
+As an ecosystem we've gotten more conservative, need a big change, and Beam has the potential to be a significant change." - Guillaume
+    - "ZK is a big part of the beam change and increased dependency on EL to have zk.
+The Beam change is about ZK.
+Also single slot and faster finality" - Alexi
+    - "faster finality would be nice to have, this is a great usability change, francesco (EF) doing lots of work on this" - Guillaume
+    - "This is probably my number 1 concern.
+There are two classes of big projects: things we know how to do but are difficult given the legacy environment and things we don't know how to do yet.
+Beam chain contains both of these.
+There are things we can change but are very difficult to do while the airplane is in the air.
+Need full confidence before we can ship." - lightclient

 ### Concerns about the Beam chain